 What kind of rental car do you need for a visit Petrified Forest National Park?

-All of Petrifed Forest’s roads are paved so you and go with any car that will fit your travelling group comfortably.
+All of Petrified Forest’s roads are paved so you and go with any car that will fit your traveling group comfortably.

 How Much Time Should I Spend Visiting Petrified Forest National Park?